DeviPadmavathi-LE/AI-podcast-transcription-segmentation/README.md

 ---

-## Significance
+### Significance
-This system improves accessibility, reduces listening time, and enables fast information retrieval for:
+Long-form audio content is rapidly growing, but most platforms still treat podcasts as linear media that must be consumed sequentially.
+This project demonstrates how artificial intelligence can transform passive audio into structured, searchable knowledge.

+By converting speech into semantically organized information, the system reduces cognitive load, improves information accessibility, and enables users to interact with spoken content the same way they interact with text — through scanning, searching, and navigation.

+### Applications
+The system can be applied across multiple real-world domains:

-- Education
+- Education — fast review of lectures and learning content
-- Research
+- Research — quick extraction of relevant discussions
-- Media analysis
-- Content indexing
+- Media Analysis — topic tracking and content indexing
+- Knowledge Management — searchable spoken archives

 ---